aarron-lee/SimpleDeckyTDP/README.md

 CPU boost controls will appear automatically if they're available

-If you previously changed to amd_pstate=passive for to get CPU boost controls, you can revert it via the following:
+If you previously changed to amd_pstate=passive for to get CPU boost controls on BazziteOS, you can revert it via the following:

 ```
 rpm-ostree kargs --delete-if-present=amd_pstate=passive